micaellanuqui/personalwebsite/README.md

 # WELCOME TO MY PORTFOLIO!
-"Hello!
+Hello!
 I'm Micaella Nuqui, a Grade 12 student with a passion for Home Economics.
 While I may not have professional experience yet, I'm eager to learn and grow in this field.
 Join me on this journey as I explore the world of Home Economics and begin my path towards personal and professional development.

 ## Skills
 **Soft Skills**